manishrjain/into-ledger/README.md

   -j string
     	Existing journal to learn from.
   -o string
-    	Journal file to write to.
+    	Journal file to write to. (default "out.ldg")
 ```